Franz Neumann (political scientist): American exile

-Nuremberg, Berlin, New York
+Nuremberg, Berlin, and New York

-In the service of the Nuremberg War Crimes Tribunal under the Chief Prosecutor, Justice Robert H. Jackson, Neumann prepared analyses of the twenty two Nuremberg defendants and of various Nazi organizations.
+In the service of the Nuremberg Trials under the Chief Prosecutor, Justice Robert H. Jackson, Neumann prepared analyses of the twenty two Nuremberg defendants and of various Nazi organizations.
 From mid-September 1945, Neumann's team prepared and supervised materials for a series of indictments with other OSS colleagues responsible for both interrogation and document analysis.
 William Joseph Donovan initially directed Neumann to examine religious persecution other than against Jews under the Nazi regime.
 The report's analysis of "the problem of establishing criminal responsibility" contributed to the prosecutorial strategy.
-The thinking was to show that measures taken against the Christian churches were an integral part of National Socialism.
+The thinking was to show that measures taken against the Christian churches were an integral part of Nazi.
 It also attempted to show that measures were criminal from the standpoint of German or international law, depending where a given act was committed.
-The report claimed key articles of the Weimar Constitution "were never formally abrogated by the National Socialist regime, … were left untouched and still remain theoretically in force."
-Furthermore, "respect for the principle of religious freedom" continued to be reiterated in various official policy statements of the Nazi regime, and in various "enactments of the National Socialist state, particularly the Concordat of 20 July 1933."
+The report argued that key articles of the Weimar Constitution "were never formally abrogated by the National Socialist regime, … were left untouched and still remain theoretically in force."
+Furthermore, it said that "respect for the principle of religious freedom" continued to be reiterated in various official policy statements of the Nazi regime, and in various "enactments of the National Socialist state, particularly the Concordat of 20 July 1933."